liamMellor/JavaScript-Alarm-Clock/README.md

 ## Further Steps:

 Sometime soon I'd like to:

+1. uglify and minify the code so it doesn't take up so much space.

-1. Improve on the design.
+2. Improve on the design.
 I think it looks nice but it could look NICER!

-2. Prevent duplicate alarms from being added to the list.
+3. Prevent duplicate alarms from being added to the list.

-3. Add a visual component to an alarm going off to go along with the audio.
+4. Add a visual component to an alarm going off to go along with the audio.

-4. Remove an alarm from the list when it rings.
+5. Remove an alarm from the list when it rings.

-5. Implement an on/off toggle for individual alarms.
+6. Implement an on/off toggle for individual alarms.

-6. Add day of the week support.
+7. Add day of the week support.

-7. DAY AND NIGHT MODE TOGGLE!
+8. DAY AND NIGHT MODE TOGGLE!